Manzanit0/spidey/README.md

 In a nutshell, the above line will:

 1. Spin up a new supervision tree under the `Spidey` OTP Application that will supervise a task supervisor and the queue of URLs.
 2. Create an ETS table to store crawled urls
 3. Crawl the website
 4. Return all the urls as a list
 5. Teardown the supervision tree and the ETS table

-The function is synchronous, but if you were to call it asynchronously multiple times, each invocation will spin up a new supervision trees with a new pool and its set of workers.
+The function is blocking, but if you were to call it asynchronously multiple times, each invocation will spin up a new supervision trees with a new task supervisor and a new queue.

+### But why is it blocking?

+The reason why it has been made blocking instead of non-blocking is because there are already multiple libraries which do async crawling out there... and I needed one that was blocking which allowed me to decide when to run it synchronously and when not to.

 ### Specifying your own filter